sriramss/docs-csm/302-NCN-METADATA-BONDX.md

 2. Conman is active (`conman -q` to see consoles.)
 3. BMC MACs already collected

-For help with either of those, see [LIVECD-SETUP](006-LIVECD-SETUP.md).
+For help with either of those, see [LiveCD Install and Config.](004-LIVECD-INSTALL-AND-CONFIG.md).

 #### MAC Collection